 1. The first rule of Uber is you never talk about Uber.
 The second rule of Uber is you never talk about Uber.
 You gotta say that your friend is picking you up, not your uber driver.

 2. When getting a ride out from the airport, put the departure terminal as your pick up location.
-Advice given by one of the kindest uber driver we’ve met on the trip, Ben.
+This is because airport security are anti-Uber, anti-Grab, much like their taxi counterparts.
+(Advice given by one of the kindest uber driver we’ve met on the trip, Ben)

 3. If you are travelling alone without a scooter, use the bike options on Grab, Uber or Go-Jek.
 It raises less eyebrows (and fists) than cars and it is a faster, more inexpensive way to navigate the horrible traffic in Kuta.

 4. If you are taking an Uber out of the Kuta or Jimbaran region, the app doesn’t work even though there is a UberTrip option.
+It apparently shuts down the moment the vehicle goes out of radar.
 You will need to negotiate the price with the driver.

-5. Blue Bird Group is alright if you need to pre-book a taxi at a certain time.
-They go by the numbers on their cars and not the car plate number so it can be a little confusing initially.
+5. Blue Bird Group offers affordable prices and reliable services if you need to pre-book a taxi at a certain time.
+They have a mobile app that works good.